 Step 3: Choose product pricing with evergreen profits

 You can’t keep running a business if you aren’t making money.
-Analyze how much you spend on labor, material, fixed costs, variable costs, and other running expenses.
-Look for supply chain optimizations you can make to further improve your costs.
+Analyse how much you spend on labour, material, fixed costs, variable costs, and other running expenses.
+Look for supply chain optimisations you can make to further improve your costs.

 Once you find opportunities to improve costs, and you still need to reduce your product pricing, you can pass those savings to your customers in the form of coupons, bundles, bulk or subscription discounts, and other special offers to keep your customers engaged and ready to make a purchase.

 Ecommerce during COVID-19 has left many brands experimenting with discounts as things have changed practically over night.
 People are stockpiling essentials, so providing “hoarding” opportunities may help push skeptical customers into purchasing.